Understanding North Carolina Gun Laws In Your Car

 Can I keep a firearm in my car in NC?

-You can keep a firearm in your car unless it is both concealed and easily accessible by someone inside.
+You can keep a firearm in your car only if it is both concealed and not easily accessible by someone inside.
 If the handgun is locked in the trunk and is not easily accessible, you’re not breaking any laws.

 In North Carolina, it is prohibited to have a concealed handgun in a vehicle unless the person has a concealed carry permit.
 If you don’t have a permit to conceal carry and want to keep it in your vehicle, it must be stored in a compartment or box inside the vehicle that is not easily accessible and out of sight.
 Additionally, any ammunition for the gun also needs to be stored separately from the weapon if it is not in a locked container.
 Lastly, it is illegal to carry a rifle or shotgun with you in your vehicle unless you have a valid hunting license and/or are transporting